Potential Dangers of Eating Soy

 Conclusions

 There are some potential dangers of eating soy, especially processed forms.
 However, if you still wish to include soy in your diet, consume properly prepared, high-quality soy in moderation.
-Speak with your healthcare provider if you have questions about whether or not unprocessed soy products are appropriate for you.

 Note: this post is for informational purposes only and is not intended as medical advice.
 Please consult your healthcare provider for recommendations related to your individual situation.